RickyTheRacc/flk-mod-template/README.md

 # FLK Mod Template
-Created to fill the void with up-to-date Kotlin mod templates.
+Created to fill the void of up-to-date Kotlin mod templates.

 ### Setup
 - Create a repository using this mod as a template — you can do this by clicking the